MrEddX/docs.chatrix.one/docs/account/delete-account.en.md

 This page allows you to **irreversibly** delete your account and the information associated with it.
 Please read the instructions carefully to fill in the fields correctly.

-!!! warning "Warning!"
+!!! danger "Warning!"

-     The action of deleting a profile is irreversible!
-There is no built-in undo mechanism for this action.
+     The action of deleting a profile is **irreversible**!
+There is no built-in undo mechanism.
+After pressing the ++"Unregister"++ button, the action is performed instantly, without the need for additional confirmation.

 ## Username